 Bring bicycles or rent them to explore the magnificent 10.7 mile Shining See Bikeway, which will carry you all the way to Woods Hole, a little gem of a fishing village packed with charm.

 Another historic site is 1878 Highfield Hall, which has been restored by a nonprofit group.
 The 20,000 square foot Victorian mansion is open to the public April through October, with a museum, galleries and special programs.

 Considered a part of Falmouth, Woods Hole is a distinct location and destination.
-It is the home to three world-class scientific institutions: Woods Hole Oceanographic Institute, the Marine Biological Laboratory and the National Marine Fisheries Service.
+It is the home to three world-class scientific institutions: Woods Hole Oceanographic Institution, the Marine Biological Laboratory and the National Marine Fisheries Service.
 The small downtown is built around the sea, and visitors have many waterfront restaurants and vistas to enjoy.
 Easily reached aboard the “WHOOSH” trolley or by the “Shining Sea Bike Path,” visitors will discover unique shops, galleries, museums, gardens, scenic vistas, and spectacular dining.
 Woods Hole is not to be missed.

 Things to Do in Falmouth

 Browse a list of Falmouth activities and attractions for your next Cape Cod vacation.